-The Presence of Art: Reinterpreting Modern and Contemporary Art rasa with the existing, art was to create a better world.
+The Presence of Art: Reinterpreting Modern and Contemporary Art

+Since the late 19th century and certainly up until the mid-20th century artists have issued avant-garde manifestoes of change, claiming their art to be ahead of the times.
+Critical of conventions and traditions, they regarded art as a revolutionary means to social, political, cultural, and intellectual emancipation and progress.
+Through what has been called the "shock of the new," by making tabula rasa with the existing, art was to create a better world.
 Were it not for the fact that art effectively served the ideologies of both the socialist and fascist totalitarianisms of the last century, such radical ambitions might even sound a bit naïve, nowadays.
 Indeed, as yesterday's future has become today's past, the utopias of a bygone era seem to have been disappointed, at last - or have they not?
 Do we need to rescue avant-garde virtues and ideals for the sake of the relevance of contemporary art?
 What precisely is the legacy of the modern avant-garde besides its success on the global art market?
+In the early 21st century and under the spell of a "new spirit of capitalism", is there any hope left for effective artistic critique?
+Or does the current "economy of enrichment" simply reduce the value of art to a financial speculation tool?